keraliss/nostr-forms/packages/formstr-app/public/docs/faq.md

 Your forms are stored as encrypted events on the Nostr relays and here’s the cool part: *you* decide which relays they go to!
 In Formstr, every form has a relay settings section where you can pick exactly which relays to publish to, giving you full control over where your data lives.

 Each form gets its own private key for privacy and sharing, they are stored locally in your browser.
-If logged in, those keys are ealso encrypted and synced in a Nostr list event, so your forms are accessible from any device, on the relays you’ve chosen.
+If logged in, those keys are also encrypted and synced in a Nostr list event, so your forms are accessible from any device, on the relays you’ve chosen.

 Formstr itself is only a UI, we store your forms on the relays of your chosing.